department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ## Accelerated benefits for terminally ill policyholders

+Eligible Veterans, service members, and covered spouses of service members can get accelerated benefits.
+Acclerated benefits means you can get up to 50% of the face value of your coverage in increments of $5,000—paid to you before death.

 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="life-insurance-benefits-earlier">Can my spouse or I get life insurance benefits early if either of us becomes terminally ill?</button>
 <div id="life-insurance-benefits-earlier" class="usa-accordion-content">